 Click here to view a short presentation on this topic!

-Also see what Dr. Eddy has to say to the following questions about the journal editorial process:
+Also see the following questions in our Q&A forum about the journal editorial process: